chiragneb/nextjs-blog/posts/rust-features.md

 ---
-title: 'Major new features of Rust Programming Language (explained by GPT)'
+title: 'Major new features of Rust Programming Language'
-date: '2022-12-04'
+date: '2022-12-10'
 ---

 Some of the major new features of the Rust programming language include: